? Research — Stryx Labs · The lab stryxlabs Reach us

 Local-first LLM routing

 When should an AI host route to a local 3B/7B model vs a cloud frontier model?
-Latency, cost, privacy, sensitivity of the question — all inputs.
-We're building the runtime decision engine that makes this automatic.
+Latency, cost, privacy — all inputs.
+We're building the runtime decision engine.

 Research